sfulle14/Password-manager/Plan.md

 ### 4. Security Measures
 - **Master Password**: Implement a secure way to generate and verify the master password.
 Consider using PBKDF2 or Argon2 for password hashing.
-- **Two-Factor Authentication (2FA)**: Offer 2FA for accessing the password manager, using methods like TOTP.
 - **Security Audits**: Conduct regular security audits and penetration testing to identify and fix vulnerabilities.

 ### 5. Deployment